-For many the combination of family stress, high monetary spend as well as an over indulgent festive season leaves a trace of trauma and despair, not to mention a bloated digestive system.
-The new year’s social media is full of people’s announcements of self-improvement and ‘New Year – New You’ which can add a lot of unnecessary pressure.
+For many, the combination of family stress, high monetary spending, and an overindulgent festive season (if that is when you are travelling), leaves a trace of trauma and despair, not to mention a bloated digestive system.
+Annually we are bombarded with new year’s social media announcements proclaiming the virtues of self-improvement and a “New Year – New You” mentality which can add a lot of unnecessary pressure.

-Try and do a one day raw fruit and vegetable detox.
+Try and do a one-day raw fruit and vegetable detox.
 This helps to alleviate pressure and stress on the digestive system.

 A liquid probiotic will also aid in the balance of good/bad bacteria and ensure your stomach maintains homeostasis.

-Avoid processed and deep fried foods which contribute to lethargy.
+Avoid processed and deep-fried foods, which contribute to lethargy.

 Ensure you create some new productive daily routines and perhaps create a vision board or book

 Plan your next holiday away or even weekend getaway.
-Having something to look forward to helps when you’re back at work and there could be a while until your next break.
+Having something to look forward to helps when you’re back at work, and there could be a while until your next break.

 Start a gratitude journal each morning and start the day focusing on the positive aspects of both yourself and your life.
 This also helps you shake off the “victim” mentality”.

-Surround yourself with uplifting, solution orientated people.
+Surround yourself with uplifting, solution-orientated people.